abarnhard/git-hooks/README.md

 ```
 ./load-hook.sh ./hooks/commit-msg.sh ../git_repo_root_dir
 ```
-Will load the commit-msg hook to the ingram_iq repo.
+Will load the commit-msg hook to the .git/hooks directory of the repo.
 Once loaded, any attempt to make a commit when both the message and the branch name are missing a Jira ticket number will fail